cs3org/OCM-API/README.md

 receiving server to persuarde the sending server to share the same resource with another share recipient.
 TODO: document how receiver.com can know if sender.com understood and processed the reshare request.

-### Invite
-If Alice (`alice at sender.com`) and Bob (`bob at receiver.com`) know each other, yet they may not have a mechanism to trust any received share request, as that may be similar to receiving spam.

-In this case, Alice may invite Bob to initiate a mutual trust relationship: on the provider side, the `sender.com` service MAY implement an interface for Alice to generate a single-use token and send it to Bob off-band (e.g. via e-mail).
-In addition, the `sender.com` service MAY integrate this interface with [ScienceMesh](https://sciencemesh.io), and only allow a curated white list of sites as receivers.

-On the receiving end, assuming that Bob wishes to accept the invitation, the receiving server MAY provide an interface for Bob to input the received token, or to interact with the ScienceMesh directory.
-In any case, the receiving server SHOULD make a HTTP POST request to the [/invite-accepted](https://cs3org.github.io/OCM-API/docs.html?branch=develop&repo=OCM-API&user=cs3org#/paths/~1invite-accepted/post) endpoint of the sending server, sending the token and disclosing Bob's identity details such as `bob at receiver.com`.
-If the token matches the one created earlier by Alice, the response MUST include Alice's identity details such as `alice at sender.com`.

-Following this step, both services at `sender.com` and `receiver.com` MAY display, respectively, `bob` and `alice` as trusted or white-listed contacts, and enable sharing between them.
-Sites MAY enforce a policy to only accept shares between such trusted contacts, or MAY display a warning to users when a share from an unknown party is received.

-For further details on this concept, see also [#54](https://github.com/cs3org/OCM-API/pull/54) and related issues.
-For a discussion about trust policies, see [sciencemesh#196](https://github.com/sciencemesh/sciencemesh/issues/196).

 ### Multi Factor Authentication
 If an OCM provider exposes the capability `/mfa-capable`, it indicates that it will try and comply with a MFA requirement set as a permission on a share.
 If the sharer OCM provider trusts the receiver OCM provider, the sharer MAY set the permission `mfa-enforced` on a share, which SHOULD be honored.
 A compliant OCM provider that signals that it is MFA-capable MUST not allow access to a resource protected with the `mfa-enforced` permission, if the consumer has not provided a second factor to establish their identity with greater confidence.